Where Are They Now?

-Cannot find any further information other than he appears to still be in Leeds and, according to the NME back in 1994, he was a heating engineer in Leeds.
+Cannot find any further information other than he appears to still be in Leeds and, according to the NME back in 1994, he was a heating engineer.

-Paul Simon was briefly in the band when the band were drummerless to play and produce on Politics
+Paul Simon was briefly in the band when they were drummerless to play and produce on Politics

 Email From Paul Simon